Gravitational Wave Astronomy With TianQin: Birth and growth of MBHs

 \subsubsection{IMBH binaries in AGN}

 TianQin has a tantalizing advantage of detecting the mergers of IMBH binaries and the early inspiral of stellar-origin binaries, given its sensitivity to higher frequencies compared to LISA.
-Both of these sources can exist in galactic nuclei or AGN environments, in which the dense stellar population and vast supply of gas facilitate BH interaction \cite{Sedda:2019btz}.
+Both of these sources can exist in galactic nuclei or AGN environments (for the evolution of stellar-mass BBH in AGNs please refer to Section~\ref{subsec:AGN_BBH} and more information of IMBHs in AGNs refer to \ref{subsubsec:eimriem}), in which the dense stellar population and vast supply of gas facilitate BH interaction \cite{Sedda:2019btz}.
 The early inspiral stage of stellar-mass BH binaries is unlikely to coincide with bright, characteristic emission signatures.
 However, sources that merge in the millihertz band can produce associated flares due to the remnant's violent interaction with surrounding gas~\cite{McKernan2014}.
-For multimessenger prospects with TianQin, it is most interesting to focus on the IMBH binary mergers and light IMRI mergers.
+For multimessenger prospects with TianQin, it is most interesting to focus on the IMBH binary mergers and light intermediate-mass-ratio inspiral (IMRI) mergers.
 These events may occur as a product of hierarchical mergers, for which the lower-mass end is detected by ground-based detectors (e.g. \citet{Morton2023} and \citet{Graham20}).